 Where the Music Meets the Road

 Let’s face it: authenticity is hard to come by in the information age.
 We catch ourselves in a constant search for trustworthy and dependable, and when we find it, we know it.
 We are drawn to it.
-This gravitational pull is how a small town country boy from Visalia, CA has become one of country music’s most talked-about independent artists, selling over 75,000 albums.
+This gravitational pull is how a small town country boy from Visalia, CA has become one of country music’s most talked about independent artists, selling over 100,000 albums.

 “We must be doing something right.
 It’s truly humbling, the thought that so many people are supporting my music and my dreams.
 God continues to pour his blessings out daily and for that I am very thankful.”

-With unwavering support, Tony Justice is gearing up for the launch of his fourth album in a span of fewer than six years.
-The new album, Stars, Stripes, and White Lines, is just like Justice: All-American, respectful, adventurous, and honors the lifestyle of the hard-working patriots he meets every day.
+With unwavering support, Tony Justice has launched four albums in a span of less than six years.
+The latest album, Stars, Stripes and White Lines, is just like Justice: All-American, respectful, adventurous, and honors the lifestyle of the hard-working patriots he meets every day.
 You see, unlike other country music artists, Tony is a full-time truck driver.
-This allows him to not only see small-town America daily but also be a part of it.
+This allows him to not only see small town America on a daily basis, but also be a part of it.

 “I’ve been blessed to be in a very unique position as an artist.
-Not only can my fans relate to my music and me, but also I can relate to them…and so does my music.
-They understand I’m out here in the trenches with my brothers and sisters almost every day.”
+Not only can my fans relate to my music and to me, but I can relate to them…and so does my music.
+They understand I’m out here in the trenches with my brothers and sisters most every day.”

 After all, who can write songs about a life they don’t understand?